-As we learn more and more about the plant that’s changing industries around the world, the interesting facts about hemp never cease to amaze us.
-We already know that this plant can feed us, clothe us, house us, and even heal us, but there’s more.
-It seems like this trend has only been around for the past couple of years, but, in fact, hemp was present throughout many eras of modern societies.
+As we learn more and more about the plant that’s changing industries worldwide, the interesting facts about hemp never cease to amaze us.
+We already know that this plant can feed, clothe, house, and even heal us, but there’s more.
+It seems like this trend has only been around for the past couple of years, but hemp was present throughout many eras of modern societies.
 In this article, you’ll learn some fascinating hemp history facts about how different civilizations related to this plant and its industrial, medicinal, and agricultural use.

 #1 Hemp History Facts Dating Back to 26,900 B.C.

 Hemp history facts are constantly being updated as new archaeological findings emerge.
 Currently, there is a lot of scientific proof that links the cultivation of hemp as early as dozens of thousands of years ago.
 In 1997, a piece of hemp rope was found in the area of Czechoslovakia, dating back to 26,900 B.C., making it the oldest object associated with cannabis.

 Exciting facts about hemp fabric arose when a group of archaeologists found pieces of hemp cloth in the area of ancient Mesopotamia (currently Iraq and Iran), dating back to 8,000 B.C.
 These ancient societies likely harvested hemp for its textile fiber instead of cotton, but some historians believe that they also could have used cannabis widely to experience its psychoactive and medicinal effects.